 |≈ 11.5Gbps |

 (*) The real-world sustained speeds depend on the client and environment and generally are much lower than negotiated speeds.
-Wi-Fi 6/6E has had only 2×2 clients.
-Wi-Fi 7 will also use 2×2 clients but might have 4×4 clients.
+Wi-Fi 6/6E has had only 2x2 clients.
+Wi-Fi 7 will also use 2x2 clients initially, but it might have 4x4 and even single-stream (1x1) clients.

 3. Multi-Link Operation

 In a nutshell, MLO is Wi-Fi band aggregation.
-Like Link Aggregation (or bonding) in wired networking, MLO allows combining two Wi-Fi bands, 5GHz, and 6GHz, into a single Wi-Fi network/connection.
-The bonded link is also available in load balance or failover.
+Like Link Aggregation (or bonding) in wired networking, MLO allows combining two Wi-Fi bands, mostly 5GHz and 6GHz, into a single Wi-Fi network (SSID) and connection.
+The bonded link delivers higher bandwidth and reliability.

-The latter, however, only requires support from the broadcasting side and can be a game-changer in a wireless mesh setup.
-With failover MLO, we can potentially count on having no signal drop or brief disconnection.
-And it’s also when seamless handoff (or roaming) can become truly seamless.
+MLO only works at its full potential with Wi-Fi 7 clients, and in this case, it can be a game-changer in a wireless mesh network.
+We can potentially count on having no signal drop or brief disconnection.
+And it's also when seamless handoff (or roaming) can become truly seamless.